riyageorgek/riyageorgek.github.io/_tabs/projects.md

 ---

-## 🗣️ Real-Time AI Telecom Voice Agent for Telecom Outbound Calls
+## 🗣️ Real-Time AI Telecom Voice Agent for Telecom Outbound and Inbound Calls
 📅 2025 | 🏢 Innovation Incubator Advisory
 - Focusing on a Real-Time Voice Agent system for outbound telecom communication.
 - Leveraged LiveKit to initiate and manage real-time audio calls to users.